I recently had the pleasure of driving to Guildford. While on the road, I was listening to the radio.

 I’ll paraphrase, but in her words stay at home mums had little status in the modern world.
 Stay at home dads, however, were lauded and considered trendy.
 If I were to front one or two of its campaigns, people might listen.

 Sadly, I think she had a point.
-Women can’t win: stay at home and look after the kids and you get criticised for not working and work and you get criticised for not dedicating yourself to your children. us dads don’t face this dilemma.
+Women can’t win: Stay at home and look after the kids and you get criticised for not working or go out to work and get criticised for not dedicating yourself to your children.
+Us dads don’t face this dilemma.

-Alas,this was out only point of agreement.
+Alas, this was our only point of agreement.
 This organisation’s stance on most women’s issues were Victorian at best, highly questionable at worst.
 I politely declined the request for assistance and ran in the other direction.

 Getting back to the matter in hand, I’ve been the main carer for my two daughters since 2011.
 As I’m a man I’ve always appreciated this makes me an anomaly, but the idea that male carers or stay at home dads are somehow special causes me pain.